henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseGeneBuilding.md

 We will therefore first run our annotation project in the traditional way, with proteins and ESTs, and then repeat the process with a well-trained ab-initio gene predictor.
 You can then compare the output to get an idea of how crucial the use of a gene predictor is.
 However, before we get our hands dirty, we need to understand Maker a little better...

-The data for this you have already linked to your folder, but if not - run this command in a folder you have created in your home folder for this course:

-*cd ~/*
-<i>cd \<some\_folder\></i>
-*ln -s /proj/g2015008/course\_data data*

-This data folder is write-proteced, it is only a resource for you to obtain data from, but not where you are writing your own outputs to!
 ## Organizing the data

 The data we are providing for the course is organized in the following way (assuming you have sym-linked it to a folder name 'data':